The 2019 Month of Money Blog

 Dinner with the group was at the Outback Steakhouse, just “down the road” in Dayton.

 Day 2 – Tuesday July 16th 2019

 Here I am at Day 2 already and I haven’t mentioned the rain!
 The mid-west of America has had a dreadful start to summer.
 Spring has been monsoonal like.
-The Mississippi and associated rivers have risen to dangerously high levels, fields that by now would ordinarily have their crops in and beginning to shoot lie fallow as the farmers simply can’t get any heavy machinery onto them to plough and seed.
+The Mississippi and associated rivers have risen to dangerously high levels, fields that by now would ordinarily have their crops in and beginning to shoot, still lie fallow as the farmers simply can’t get any heavy machinery onto them to plough and seed.
 Many have given up and will apply for payments under the crop insurance plans they have in place.
-Others have had a go and have been successful, but with a window of mere days in which to plant.
+Others have had a go and have been successful within a window of mere days in which to plant.